 "Queering Salsa A Study of Gendered Dance Performance in D.C.
 Latin Nightclubs"

 Salsa dance and music are the site of transnational identity formation and allow ideal conditions to study heteronormativity and hypersexuality as it relates to gendered dance performance through a cultural lens.
 Built on a desire to redefine gendered dance performance in the context of the D.C.
 Latin nightclub, this paper discusses and analyzes how culturally-based gender ideals have informed the performance of the woman Latina salsera dancer through clothing and performance style.
 Furthermore, it deconstructs and ultimately queers gender performance within salsa by revealing a more inclusive, non-binary dance performance predicated on personal enjoyment and outside of societal impositions and definitions of gender.

 "Cuentos Que dan Miedo: Salvadoran Folktales and Migration "

-Folktales are passed down from generations to generations and keep alive cautionary stories of adventures.
+Folktales are passed down from generation to generation and keep alive cautionary stories of adventures.
 Salvadoran folk tales are notoriously vivid in describing tales of paranormal beings whose stories teach moral lessons to audiences.
 El Salvador is a country rich in culture, and plagued by violence which led to a mass migration to the United States.
 This paper examines the phenomena of stories traveling across borders as people migrate.
-Three main Salvadoran stories are used as case studies: La Siguanaba, El Cipitio, and El Cadejo
+Three main Salvadoran stories are used as case studies: La Siguanaba, El Cipitio, and El Cadejo.

 "'Crafting Chicano Identity through the Scope of Fútbol"